argonautproject/us-core-patient-data-feed/spec.md

 3. Notification Triggers for Supported Resource Types
    1. Servers SHALL support notifications when a resource is first created.
    1. Servers SHALL support notifications when a resource is deleted.
-   1. Servers SHALL support notifications when a resource status enters a terminal state (e.g., `entered-in-error`).
+   1. Servers SHALL support notifications when a resource status reaches a terminal value (e.g., `entered-in-error`).
-   1. Servers that support the US Core Encounter profile SHALL support triggering for the following [Core Events](triggering-events.md#2-core-events): `encounter-start`, `encounter-end`
+   1. Servers SHALL support [labeled notifications](triggering-events.md) for any mandated events.
+Specifically:
-   1. Servers that support the US Core Laboratory Result Observation profile SHALL support triggering for the following [Core Events](triggering-events.md#2-core-events): `result-available`, `result-amended`
+     1. Servers that support the US Core Encounter profile SHALL support the following [Core Events](triggering-events.md#2-core-events): `encounter-start`, `encounter-end`.
-   1. Servers SHALL support labeling notifications with any mandated event codes via [Triggering Events](triggering-events.md).
+     1. Servers that support the US Core Laboratory Result Observation profile SHALL support the following [Core Events](triggering-events.md#2-core-events): `result-available`, `result-amended`.
-   1. Servers MAY label notifications with additional event codes to convey additional semantics about the triggering event.
+   1. Servers MAY send labeled notifications with additional event codes to convey additional semantics about the triggering event.
    1. Servers SHOULD support notifications for all status changes of supported resource types.
    1. Servers SHOULD support notifications for any clinically meaningful changes to the resource.
    1. Servers MAY support notifications for other types of changes (e.g., updates to specific fields).